SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

 # Methods and data
 These materials start with further explanation of the methods and data empoloyed.

+## Input vector
+For our presented results, we allow the model to see the count of growing condition estimations as a possible measure of uncertainty but exclude the year being predicted which, in addition to seeing potential signs of overfit, may also assume more specificity in individual year conditions than potentially appropriate given the 2030 and 2050 series structure of CHC-CMIP6 [@williams_high_2024].
+Even so, these options may be configured in our open source data pipeline for model retraining.

 ## Statistical tests
 We begin by further describing the exact procedure for our statistical tests to evaluate the change in yield deltas.
 First, we use Mann Whitney U [@mann_test_1947] as variance is observed to differ between the two expected and counterfactual sets [@mcdonald_handbook_2014].
 Next, as our neural network attempts to predict the distribution of yield values, we note that the granularity of the response variable (SCYM yield) specifically may influence statistical power and we observe that SYCM [@lobell_scalable_2015] uses Daymet variables at 1 km resolution [@thornton_daymet_2014].
 Therefore, due to potential correlation within those 1km cells, we assume 1km resolution for the purposes of statistical tests to avoid artificially increasing the number of "true" SCYM yield estimations per neighborhood.
 Finally, we recognize that we are engaging in one statistical test per neighborhood per series (2030, 2050).
 We control for this through Bonferroni-correction [@bonferroni_il_1935].